PearlMody05/codeEasy-/README.md

 # codeEasy README

-"codeEasy" is the perfect VS Code extension to amplify your coding experience.
+**codeEasy** is the perfect VS Code extension to amplify your coding experience.
 Whether you're writing new code or debugging existing ones, CodeEasy gets it right.
 Just type a prompt, and it generates the correct code directly in your IDE.
 Plus, its smart debugging features help you catch and fix errors effortlessly.
 Code writing becomes easy with CodeEasy!

 ## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

-For example if there is an image subfolder under your extension project workspace:

-\!\[feature X\]\(images/feature-x.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.
+- **Code Generation:** codeEasy instantly generates completes, functional code based on a simple user prompt, saving time on repetitive tasks.
+- **Display in VS Code:** The extension integrates seamlessly with Visual Studio Code, displaying generated code directly on vs code eliminating the need to switch between tabs or external tools.
+- **Automated Bug Fixes** codeEasy automatically fixes bugs directly on your IDE by just right click.
+- **Itelligent Code Editor** Users can edit the code based on prompt directly on vs code .
+- **Test Case Generation** codeEasy automatically creates unique and relevant test cases tailored to the code in the files and organizes.results within a dedicated test folder.
+- **Automatic testing Cases** Runs all generated test cases instantly.
+- **Efficient Code Refinement** Before making edits, CodeEasy suggests changes and asks for user approval, ensuring full control over modifications.

-## Requirements
+## Usage

-If you have any requirements or dependencies, add a section describing those and how to install and configure them.
+To use codeEasy, follow these steps:

+1. Open Visual Studio Code.
+2. Click on the codeEasy button in the activity bar for prompt based code generation
+3. Select lines of code which you want to edit or enhance and right click them

 ## Extension Settings